-Given the advanced development of non-toxic alternatives to lead ammunition and shot, legislation to immediately substitute lead ammunition and shot for non-toxic alternatives is recommended.
-To reduce problems with monitoring, compliance and enforcement, such processes should not be partially restrictive, and should involve restriction on both sale and possession of lead ammunition.
+Given the development of non-toxic alternatives to lead ammunition, legislation to phase-out lead ammunition for non-toxic alternatives within three years across all habitats, including terrestrial and wetland habitats, is recommended.
+All Parties should to report to the CMS COP12 in 2017.
+To reduce problems with monitoring, compliance and enforcement, such processes should not be partially restrictive.
 Given the wide product availability, comparable prices, and the effectiveness of high-quality lead-free bullets for most calibres of gun (Thomas 2013), it is also possible to recommend substitution of lead bullets with non-toxic alternatives.